Back to blog

 You should also have enough padding between your links to help ensure users don’t click or tap the wrong one by accident.

-9. Strive for simplicity
+9. Strive for Simplicity

 Simplicity in web design is not merely about aesthetics; it directly impacts accessibility.
 By simplifying design elements and interactions, websites become more navigable and comprehensible for users with disabilities, cognitive impairments, or those accessing the site under less-than-ideal conditions.